Do I Have to Get My Medical Records for My Lawyer?

 - Pursuant to federal law.
 The HITECH Act, 42 U.S.C.A. §17935(e)(1) entitles a patient, the patient’s lawyer, or a representative to obtain a copy of the patient’s medical records.
 This method is slightly more complicated but much less expensive and quicker than a medical request pursuant to state law, but it only applies to records kept in digital form, not paper.

 How Long Does It Take To Get Medical or Hospital Records?

-Hospitals and doctors have a lot of work to do and it’s even worse in the New York area.
+Hospitals and doctors have a lot of work to do, and it’s even worse in the New York area.
 Doctors are a priority and can get hospital and medical records within hours but sending copies of medical or hospital records to patients or lawyers is not a priority.

 How Long Does It Take To Get Hospital Records?

-How Long Does It Take To Get Medical Records From A Doctor?
+How Long Does It Take To Get Medical Records From a Doctor?

 How Much Do Medical or Hospital Records Cost in New York?

 New York State law allows hospitals and doctors to charge a maximum of $0.75 per page for a copy of your hospital records.
 You will also be charged postage (usually certified mail) if the records are mailed.